Research

 “Imams and Businessmen: Service Provision in Turkey,” Revise and Resubmit at Journal of Conflict Resolution (With Tugba Bozcaga)

-"The Social Network Effects of Drone Strikes," Under Review (With Paolo Bertolotti and Ali Jadbabaei)
+"The Social Network Effects of Drone Strikes," Under Review (With Paolo Bertolotti, Aidan Milliff and Ali Jadbabaei)

 “Do Elected Councils Improve Governance?
 Experimental Evidence on Local Institutions in Afghanistan,” Under Review (With Andrew Beath and Ruben Enikolopov)